grych/drab/README.md

 ```

 ## Manual Installation

   1. Add Drab to the dependencies in `mix.exs`.

-  2. Initialize Drab client library by adding to the layout page (`app.html.eex`)
+  2. Initialize Drab client library by adding to the layout page (`app.html.eex` - or any other layout you use).

 ```html
 <%= Drab.Client.run(@conn) %>